 What Is Search Marketing?

-Think about the millions of searchers that happen every day.
-From local coffee shops to shopping splurges and abstract questions, users search for multiple and various things every single second… So wouldn’t you like to promote your business and provide users with what they are looking for?
-Well, that can only happen if your business appears on search engine result pages (SERPs).
-This is why search marketing is crucial for both increased website traffic and business growth.
-An umbrella term, search marketing, is formed of SEO and SEM and essentially encompasses marketing strategies that help websites appear on search engine results pages.
+Think about the millions of searches that happen every day.
+People look for everything from local coffee shops to shopping splurges and abstract questions.
+These searches occur every second.
+Wouldn’t you like to promote your business and offer users what they want?
+Your business can only achieve this if it appears on search engine result pages (SERPs).
+That’s why search marketing is crucial for boosting website traffic and driving growth.
+The term covers both SEO and SEM and refers to strategies that help websites appear on SERPs.

 Introducing Search Engine Optimization (SEO)